If you’re considering traveling to Marbella in winter but are not sure if it’s a good time of the year to go, this post is for you.

 In winter, Marbella is the perfect starting point for an Andalucia road trip to explore all the inland Pueblos Blancos.
 There are so many enchanting villages and towns in Andalucia that you can explore, but it’s often too hot in the summer months to get inland.

 Right behind Marbella, you can visit two favorites, Istan and Ojen which are among the prettiest villages in Costa del Sol.
+But a little further up, you have Serrania de Ronda boasting some of the best towns near Malaga like Casares, Gaucín, and Ronda.

 But head a little further toward Malaga and you can see the hilltop villages of Mijas Pueblo and Frigiliana, the most popular white villages near Malaga.